robinrodricks/FluentListView/README.md

 ## Basic API

-- list.**Properties** - You need to set these to configure which properties of your objects display as the Name, Icon and Description.
-You can optionally add a list of Columns, to have those properties show as additional columns in the list.
+- list.**Properties** - Which properties of your objects to display on the view.

+   - list.**Properties.Name** - Which object property to display as the list item label.
+The property can be of any type.

+   - list.**Properties.Icon** - Which object property to display as the icon.
+It must be a `Icon` or `Bitmap` property.

+   - list.**Properties.Description** - Which object property to display as the description, just below the item label.
+The property can be of any type.

+   - list.**Properties.Columns** - Which object properties to display as additional columns.
+The properties can be of any type.

+   - list.**Properties.ColumnNames** - Friendly names to display as the column headers.
+Must be the same length as `Properties.Columns`.
+If you don't specify this, the `Properties.Columns` list is displayed as the column headers instead.

 - list.**Items** - The items that are bound to this list.
 Set this to your list of objects.
 You only need to set this once.
-When adding and removing a single item, please call `AddItem` and `RemoveItem` instead of modifying this list directly.
+When adding and removing a single item, please call `AddItem` and `RemoveItem` instead of modifying this list directly, or call `Redraw` to update the view.

 - list.**Theme** - Which visual theme to use to render items.